 First of the Month, SF Edition

-San Francisco throws a lot at you every month — for free.
+San Francisco throws a lot at you every month — and a surprising amount of it is free.

-People talk about how expensive this city is, and yeah, it is.
-But buried inside the calendar are these recurring gems the city puts on month after month — block parties, free zoo days, discounted science nights — that most people either forget about or just never hear about.
-This post is my running cheat sheet for the events I actually look forward to each month.
+People talk about how expensive this city is, and they're not wrong.
+But buried inside the calendar are recurring events the city puts on month after month — block parties, free zoo days, discounted science nights — that most people either forget about or never hear about in the first place.
+This is my running cheat sheet for the ones I actually look forward to.

 All of these are either free or heavily discounted.
 Most are family-friendly.
 None of them require you to know anyone or be "in the know."
 You just have to show up.